 Every year, Rocky View Schools classrooms share their learning stories through RockyTalks, and this year of Learning From Home will be no exception!
 This year, RVS Teachers can share their YouTube playlists of RockyTalks videos that their students created at HOME, in any subject or format including speeches, essays, position papers, opinions & editorials, learning stories, numeracy/literacy/design, Arts & CTS, creative writing, poetry & spoken word, and more!
 Follow the RockyTalks production & practice guides to create & share your students' presentations on your channel and in the RockyTalks Exhibition!

-Virtual RockyTalks Production Guide
+Virtual RockyTalks Production Process

 Draft, Critique & Revise